 - If you are eligible for financial support from us

-If you would like to start thinking about the things we will talk about in your assessment, we use this What matters to me document.
+If you would like to start thinking about the things we will talk about in your assessment, we use our document called What matters to me.

 Sometimes, with your permission, we may ask other professionals, such as an occupational therapist, physiotherapist or district nurse, to talk to you as well.
 This will give a full picture of your needs and will help you make the most informed choices.
 If you would like us to, we will also take into account the views of your family, carers and family doctor.

 - Can provide information about organisations available locally that could help you.
 You can then make choices and arrange the support you need.

 - Can consider what equipment could help you.
 Some we may lend you, or we can tell you how to find equipment that is available for you to buy.

 - May be able to provide some short-term help to enable you to regain your independence.

 If you are asking for us to help you pay for any longer-term care and support that would help you, we will be able to tell you if your level of care needs meet the national eligibility criteria.